Any questions? We got you.

 Team: Former McKinsey talent and transformation leads, plus the learning scientist who built Minerva University's Active Learning Forum.

-Clients: McKinsey Academy, Harvard Business Publishing, Google, GP Strategies, Financial Times, Gates Foundation, Virginia DMV, Fortune 500 companies in virtually every sector.
+Clients: McKinsey Academy, Harvard Business Publishing, Google, GP Strategies, Danone, Gates Foundation, Virginia DMV, Fortune 500 companies across sectors.

 What problem does Sparkwise solve?

-92% engagement rate · No facilitator required · 70-80% cheaper than live facilitated training (Source: Training Industry, Inc.)
+96% engagement rate · No facilitator required · 70-80% cheaper than facilitated workshops (Source: Training Industry, Inc.)

-The L&D dilemma: Organizations face a persistent dilemma: quality vs. scale.
-Well-facilitated live workshops deliver quality but can only reach dozens at a time.
-E-learning reaches everyone but fails to engage and change behavior.
-Most L&D teams oscillate between these two unsatisfying options.
+The challenge of changing how people work: Organizations face a persistent challenge: quality vs. scale.
+Coaching changes one person.
+A workshop changes ten.
+Neither changes an organization.
+Well-facilitated workshops and change programs deliver real behavior change but can only reach dozens at a time — and cost a lot to run.
+Webinars and passive formats reach everyone but fail to change behavior.
+Most teams oscillate between these two unsatisfying options.

 Sessions are also a platform for connection where participants don't just develop skills, they build relationships across the organization.
-Organizations can run thousands of synchronous, small group sessions monthly without investing in additional L&D staff and facilitators.
+Organizations can run thousands of synchronous, small group sessions monthly without investing in additional program administrators and facilitators.

 Who founded Sparkwise?

 Sparkwise was founded by former McKinsey talent leaders, learning faculty, and transformation specialists, alongside the engineer who built Minerva University's Active Learning Forum — one of the most respected collaborative learning technologies in higher education.
-The platform has since completed 50,000+ sessions across 200+ organizations, with 95% participant satisfaction.
+The platform has since completed 50,000+ sessions across 200+ organizations, with 96% active engagement

 Founding team: